Man who pushed pregnant wife to her death from Edinburgh hill is jailed for life

 Jurors were visibly upset after the result, some crying, and the judge thanked them for the “admirable way” they performed their duties.

-In a statement, Ms Javed’s mother said: “There are just no words to describe the depth of pain and grief.
+In a victim impact statement, Ms Javed’s mother said: “There are just no words to describe the depth of pain and grief.

 “There’s no words in the English dictionary that go deep enough.”